Nouran-Khallaf/Arabic-Readability-Corpus/README.md

 ### Web Corpus
 - A counterpart corpus of texts not produced for language learners in mind is provided by I-AR
 - 75,630 Arabic web pages collected by wide crawling [Sharoff, 2006](http://corpus.leeds.ac.uk/serge/publications/2006-ijcl-proof.pdf).
-- A random snapshot of aproximate 8000 sentences longer than 15 words was used to extend the limitations of C-level sentences coming from corpora for language learners.
+- A random snapshot of approximate  8000 sentences longer than 15 words was used to extend the limitations of C-level sentences coming from corpora for language learners.

 ## Data Distribution